Frequently Asked Questions | PrimeChef

 • Canola oil can be used for deep-frying savory foods (potatoes, chicken, nuggets, tortilla chips, etc.) and baked goods (churros, donuts, fritters, etc.).

-• Deep frying is the cooking of food by immersion in hot oil or fat at high temperatures (180°C to 200°C), where the oil acts as a heat transmitter, producing rapid and uniform heating of the food.
+• Deep frying is the process of cooking food by immersion in hot oil or fat at high temperatures (356°F to 392°F), where the oil acts as a heat transmitter, producing rapid and uniform heating.

 • Specially formulated oils can be used for multiple frying batches; proper oil filtration is required to remove charred food pieces after each batch of food, and oil quality must be monitored for timely disposal.

 The limits should be set by the user based on the sensory parameters of the final product.
-It's important to note that the composition of the food and the temperature used during frying are very important factors for oil degradation.
+The food composition and the frying temperature are key factors in oil degradation.

 • As mentioned above, the first thing evaluated during deep-frying is its sensory quality, such as aroma, flavor, and texture.
 These attributes vary depending on the characteristics of the food being fried, the frying time, and the frying temperature.
 Therefore, an oil can initially be qualitatively ruled out if its sensory quality is not desirable, such as a very dark food, an unpleasant flavor or aroma, an undesirable texture, etc.